kbull136/asg-02-instructions/milestone-03.md

 - [ ] This page has a Header, as detailed in the [Header section](#the-header-requirements).

 - [ ] When viewed in Chrome's devtools at Mobile L size (425px) and Laptop L size (1440px), this page has a reasonable layout.

-- [ ] A well-presented, alphabetically-sorted list of all countries from your country API is visible on the page.
-This list is populated via JS (see assignment 1), not PHP.

-- [ ] Each country in the country list hyperlinks back to the Country page with a query string parameter indicating the country to display.

-  > _for example the link to Canada would need to go to `single-country.php?iso=ca`_

-- [ ] Caching of the list of countries occurs to local storage occurs, just like it did in assignment 1.

-- [ ] All filtering behaviour from assignment 1 is present and is done solely through JS.

-- [ ] Filters are well-presented.

-  > _this is my way of saying "improve the presentation of the filters as compared to assignment 1_

-- [ ] Clicking on a country will cause this page to load the `single-country.php` page for that country.

 - [ ] All city details, as outlined in the [assignment pdf](comp-3512-asg-2-fall-2021-version-4.pdf), are present for the current city.
 All details are generated via PHP.